dlu-umich/Courseware/README.md

 # Courseware

-This is the course mateirals and homeword of my course in Fall 2017.
+Here are the course mateirals and homework of my courses in Fall 2017.